Tye Leung Schulze: Suffrage work

-In May of 1912, Leung was the first Chinese woman to vote in a presidential primary election.
+In May 1912, Leung was the first Chinese woman to vote in a presidential primary election.
 Leung who was in her early twenties, may have also been the first Chinese woman worldwide to cast a vote.
 At the time of her vote, she was still living and working for the Presbyterian Mission House, which is known as the Cameron House today.
 Leung voted at a polling place at Powell and Pacific streets in San Francisco.
 After voting the San Francisco Examiner called the vote "the last word in the modern movement for the complete enfranchisement of women...It was the latest achievement in the great American work of amalgamating and lifting up all the races of the earth."

 The San Francisco Examiner stated that Leung was “altogether familiar with the political issues involved in the primary presidential election.”
 Leung was interviewed about her experience with her first vote:

 "My first vote? – Oh, yes, I thought long over that.
 I studied; I read about all your men who wished to be president.
 I learned about the new laws.
 I wanted to KNOW what was right, not to act blindly...I think it right we should all try to learn, not vote blindly, since we have been given this right to say which man we think is the greatest...I think too that we women are more careful than the men.
 We want to do our whole duty more.
 I do not think it is just the newness that makes use like that.
 It is conscience."